piiano/flows/cli/README.md

 ```

 This script will run the Piiano Flows container and analyze the code you provided.
 The container will start a server on port 3000 by default.
 You can access the results by opening http://localhost:3000 in your browser.

+### Optional Env vars:

+1. PIIANO_CS_JAVA_VERSION - specify the Java version that the repository use.
+2. PIIANO_CS_M2_FOLDER - use the specified M2 folder for the scan. if not provided - the script will use or create the default m2 folder at the home folder.